iamdtang/posts/jasmine-vs-mocha.md

 This assumes your tests are located in a directory called `tests`.
 The recursive flag will find all files in subdirectories, and the watch flag will watch all your source and test files and rerun the tests when they change.

 Jasmine however does not have a command line utility to run tests.
 There are test runners out there for Jasmine, and a very popular one is [Karma](http://karma-runner.github.io/) by the Angular team.
-Karma also allows supports Mocha if you'd like to run your Mocha tests through Karma.
+Karma also allows support for Mocha if you'd like to run your Mocha tests that way.

 ## Summary